Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 \subsection{Signal Transmission Model}

-Time is slotted and the minimum time unit is a frame length of $t_{s}$ seconds.
+Time is slotted and the minimum time unit is a frame length of $\tau$ seconds.
 Connections and channel conditions are assumed to remain constant for the duration of a frame, though they will in general vary from frame to frame.
-Moreover, we assume that the connection and termination processes for UEs are directly dependent on the channel states experienced between each group of UEs and the BSs they are connected to.
+We assume that Adaptive Modulation and Coding (AMC) is not used in this framework because it does not aid in evaluating load balancing performance.
+Please note that AMC is not considered in similar previous works such as~\cite{eklundh_ieeetc_1986,tonguz_ieeetmc_2008,wu_ieeejsac_2001}.
+For simplicity we also do not consider advanced error control methods such as Hybrid Automatic Repeat Request\footnote{Recent papers~\cite{tomasin_tcom_2009,huang_tvt_2011} are a good source of information on the performance of Hybrid Automatic Repeat Request.}.
+On the other hand, we do assume that the connection and termination processes for UEs are directly dependent on the channel states experienced between each group of UEs and the BSs they are connected to.
 We also assume that channel states are binary and independent from slot to slot, much as occurs in~\cite{gotsis_commlet_2009}, and that all of the UEs in each group experience the same channel quality to a given BS.
 Therefore, in any given time slot a UE is either experiencing a good state with probability $w_{x,y}^{(i)}$, ($x$ denotes the particular pair-wise connection between group $x$ of UEs and associated BS $y$, and $i\in\{d,u\}$ denotes the downlink and uplink, respectively), or a bad state, with probability $1-w_{x,y}^{(i)}$.
 The value of $w_{x,y}^{(i)}$ is dependent on the distance between UEs in group $x$ and BS $y$, which is denoted as $d_{x,y}$.
 In our analysis we use the distance as an input to a combined path loss and shadowing propagation model.
+This serves as an average channel quality consideration for the model instead of the use of channel quality indicators on the uplink per transmitted packet.